wendyverdonk93/docs/content/payments/checkout/payment-components/integrating-multiple-payment-methods.md

 Make a POST [`/orders`](/api/#orders) request from your server:

-- Append the `payment_data` collected from the Payment component UI to the `orderData` collected during the checkout process.
+- Append the `payment_data` collected from the Payment Component UI to the `orderData` collected during the checkout process.
 - Replace the `<GATEWAY>` placeholder with the relevant gateway code, see Step 2: [Initialize the payment component](#initialize-the-payment-component).

 ```